Ditch your toxic, commercial deodorant in favor of these easy DIY deodorant bars – super easy to put together with easy-to-find ingredients!

-Using that deodorant recipe as a base, we worked out a recipe that would help us make our own deodorant bars – which are incredibly easy to use and perfect for young adults like her that are just starting out.
+Using that deodorant recipe as a base, we worked out a recipe that would help us make our own deodorant bars.
+It was incredibly easy to use and perfect for young adults like her that are just starting out.

 Deodorant Bars are a thicker form of this DIY deodorant paste, thickened with arrowroot or tapioca flour.
 They are a little more solid than traditional deodorant, that allows them to be formed into a bar and used on skin as needed.

-The ingredients for homemade deodorant bars are relatively similar to many other DIYs, and include Shea Butter, Coconut Oil, Beeswax, and essential oils, and poured into a Wilton mold (we used this one here) and allowed to firm up.
+The ingredients for homemade deodorant bars are relatively similar to many other DIYs.
+They include Shea Butter, Coconut Oil, Beeswax, and essential oils, and poured into a Wilton mold (we used this one here) and allowed to firm up.

 (Related post: 25 DIYs with Essential Oils)